-Antarctica is often called ‘the most inhospitable place on earth’ but there are quite a few species of wildlife that may argue this, although we doubt any get really offended.
+Yes, Antarctica may often be dubbed ‘the most inhospitable place on earth’ but there are quite a few species of wildlife that may argue this but we doubt any would ever get offended.
 After all, when you live in a world where -2 degrees Celsius is considered ‘balmy’, you may just develop a bit of a thick skin.

-The Most Common Wildlife You’re Likely to See in Antarctica
+The Most Common Wildlife You’ll See in Antarctica

 Crabeater Seals – The most abundant seal in Antarctica is the Crabeater, whose numbers in summer can reach 15 million.
 Although they don’t spend winters on the peninsula, the Crabeater does spend its entire lifespan in the Antarctic region, covering humongous distances every season.
 Like to take a wild guess what the Crabeater feeds on?

 That’s right: prawns.